-In Part 1 of this two part series on what are basically my top four actions to incorporate into your PM behavior and persona in order to keep your team following you and respecting your leadership, I covered these first two items in 4 Key Leadership Project Responsibilities – part 1:
+In Part 1 of this two-part series on what is basically my top four actions to incorporate into your PM behavior and persona in order to keep your team following you and respecting your leadership, I covered these first two items in 4 Key Leadership Project Responsibilities – part 1:

 Take responsibility – take ownership of the project and outcomes and don’t throw others under the bus when issues come up.
 Work things out as a team and take the responsibility for the problems that have been encountered.

 Be the expert – you don’t have to truly be ‘the expert’.
 But it is critical that you are up to speed and can handle the project, the subject matter and direct the team and customer while giving them the confidence that you understand what is happening and what needs to be done…and that you can make the important decisions when they need to be made.